-1st April 2018: the Home Office introduced a change requiring harassment to be recorded in addition to the most serious additional victim-based offence.
+1st April 2018: the Home Office introduced a change requiring harassment to be recorded in addition to the offence deemed to be most serious.
 The changes in recording practice introduced in April 2017 and April 2018, along with increasing awareness of the application of these rules in the recording process, contributed to increased levels recorded in the overall Stalking and Harassment classification, particularly since 2018/19.